One of the most common questions we hear as home builders is “What does it cost per square foot to build a home?”

-- Are there trees that need to be removed in order to create space for your new home?
+- Are there trees to remove to create space for your new home?

-- If there is a lot of rock on your property, you may need to add room in your budget for blasting.
+- Is there is a lot of rock on your property?
+You may need to add room in your budget for blasting.

-- Is there an existing house that needs to be torn down and removed?
+- Is there an existing house to tear down and remove?

 - Generally, a sloped lot will cost more to build on than a flat lot.
-The design of your home needs to be tailored to the current and/or finished grade of the lot.
+The design of your home will be tailored to the current and/or finished grade of the lot.

-These are all factors that can cause the groundwork portion of building your home to cost more.
-These increase cost in time, labour, and materials, and will increase the cost per square foot to build your home.
+These are all factors that can cause the groundwork part of building your home to cost more.
+These increases cost in time, labour, and materials.
+They will all increase the cost per square foot to build your home.